MicrosoftDocs/minecraft-creator/creator/Documents/DataDrivenOverworldHeight.md

 ### Next, use it on an existing world

 In this section, we will see what happens if we apply the data pack to a "vanilla" generated world.
-(This can also be done on your existing custom world, but as always, we recommend you make a backup!)
+(This can also be done on your existing custom world, but as always, we recommend you make a backup first!)

-1. Make a vanilla creative world with Show Coordinates active but do not apply the behavior pack to it yet.
+1. Make a vanilla creative world with Show Coordinates active, but do not apply the behavior pack to it yet.

 2. Go into the world so that it generates and saves terrain at the usual height.